LucasvanKasteren/eduvpn-log-analysis/README.md

 5. **Setup Cronjob**
    - Setup a cronjob for repeated execution to check for the impossible travel principle.
 6. **Create output files**
-   - Create unique log output files which captures the connections
+   - Create unique log output files which captures the connections.

 #### Execution
     ./run_impossible_travel.sh